2022 All-Ireland Senior Football Championship: Incidents

+Armagh–Galway brawl

 Hawk-Eye malfunction

 The Hawk-Eye score detection system malfunctioned during the first half of the first All-Ireland SFC semi-final on 9 July between Derry and Galway, overruling an umpire who signalled that Shane Walsh's '45 into Hill 16 late in the half had gone over the bar.
 This meant that Galway entered the half-time break a point behind.

 On Sky Sports at half-time, Jim McGuinness said: "It's a huge decision in the context of the game, and levelling the game up and Galway where they were, and to be back level at half time.
 I think the scoreboard should be level at half time, the reason I think that is because the technology got it wrong.
 The referee chalked it down as a point, the technology stepped in — it's not the other way around. the referee is well within his rights to say 'I got that right first time around, that's proven that it's right' and then to change the scoreboard.
 Otherwise, this game is going down to the wire, it feels that way and if it does go down to the wire, and that's what decides it, then we're in for major drama in the next couple of weeks".
 Over on RTÉ, Pat Spillane said: "It's an absolute joke.
 With our own two eyes, all of us here, that it went between the posts.
 It was most definitely a point.
 Hawk-Eye is available in a few grounds in Ireland, and they are getting huge money to get things right.
 A human error or not, that is scandalous.
 That is wrong".
 Lee Keegan added: "I can't even understand why they are calling Hawk-Eye.
 I don't see point in having it there if we can't get it right.
 As Pat rightly said, if that isn't rectified it is going to spoil the game."